 Success in preclinical or nonclinical studies or initial clinical trials does not ensure that later clinical trials will generate the same results or otherwise provide adequate data to demonstrate the safety, tolerability, and efficacy of a product candidate.
 These clinical trials were not conducted in patients with NTM lung disease nor were they conducted over durations greater than 14 days, shorter than the typical treatment of patients with NTM lung disease.
 Epetraborole and our future product candidates may fail to show the desired safety, tolerability, and efficacy in clinical development despite promising results in preclinical studies or having successfully advanced through initial clinical trials in healthy volunteers.
-For instance, with respect to epetraborole, we cannot guarantee that the dose regimen used in our recently initiated Phase 2/3 pivotal clinical trial will be safe, tolerable, or effective.
-We cannot guarantee that the dose selection approach-including input from preclinical infection models, preclinical mitigation of resistance development through use of combination antibiotic regimens, pharmacokinetic and pharmacodynamic modeling, data from chronic toxicology studies, plus pharmacokinetic and safety data from our Phase 1b doseranging study in healthy volunteers-will be validated in our recently initiated Phase 2/3 pivotal clinical trial in patients with treatment-refractory MAC lung disease.
-The dosage regimen used in the recently initiated single Phase 2/3 pivotal clinical trial will be the first evaluation of epetraborole in patients with MAC lung disease and specifically in treatment-refractory patients.
+For instance, with respect to epetraborole, we cannot guarantee that the dose regimen used in our recently initiated pivotal Phase 2/3 clinical trial will be safe, tolerable, or effective.
+We cannot guarantee that the dose selection approach-including input from preclinical infection models, preclinical mitigation of resistance development through use of combination antibiotic regimens, pharmacokinetic and pharmacodynamic modeling, data from chronic toxicology studies, plus pharmacokinetic and safety data from our Phase 1 clinical trials, including a Phase 1b dose-ranging study epetraborole in Australia and a Phase 1 safety and pharmacokinetics study of oral epetraborole in healthy volunteers in Japan-will be validated in our recently initiated pivotal Phase 2/3 clinical trial in patients with treatment-refractory MAC lung disease and specifically in treatment-refractory patients.

-In addition, safety, tolerability, and pharmacokinetic observations of epetraborole, used as monotherapy, in previous clinical trials conducted by Anacor and GSK, including penetration into alveolar (lung) macrophages and the long-term effects on red blood cell-related hematological parameters, such as hemoglobin and reticulocytes, may not be predictive of safety or efficacy results in our Phase 1b study or our recently initiated Phase 2/3 pivotal clinical trial.
-There are significant differences in the epetraborole Phase 1 clinical trial conducted by Anacor and the five Phase 1 clinical trials and two Phase 2 clinical trials conducted by GSK compared to the clinical trial design of our recently initiated Phase 2/3 pivotal clinical trial.
+In addition, safety, tolerability, and pharmacokinetic observations of epetraborole, used as monotherapy, in previous clinical trials conducted by Anacor and GSK, including penetration into alveolar (lung) macrophages and the long-term effects on red blood cell-related hematological parameters, such as hemoglobin and reticulocytes, may not be predictive of safety or efficacy results in our recently initiated pivotal Phase 2/3 clinical trial.
+There are significant differences in the epetraborole Phase 1 clinical trial conducted by Anacor and the five Phase 1 clinical trials and two Phase 2 clinical trials conducted by GSK compared to the clinical trial design of our recently initiated pivotal Phase 2/3 clinical trial.
 Other differences with these prior clinical trials, including differences in patient population, targeted indication, drug product formulation, and trial design, will limit our use of prior clinical data for epetraborole and our ability to support our proposed clinical trial plan for epetraborole with the FDA.

-We have recently initiated patient enrollment in a single Phase 2/3 pivotal clinical trial as the basis for submission to the FDA for product approval of epetraborole, and there can be no assurance that the single study will be sufficient for product approval.
+We have recently initiated patient enrollment in a single pivotal Phase 2/3 clinical trial as the basis for submission to the FDA for product approval of epetraborole, and there can be no assurance that the single study will be sufficient for product approval.

 The FDA generally requires two well-controlled Phase 3 clinical trials for product approval.
 However, in some cases the FDA has not required two Phase 3 clinical trials for product approval.
 For example, amikacin liposome inhalation suspension, marketed by Insmed Incorporated as Arikayce, was approved to treat treatment-refractory NTM lung disease caused by MAC on the basis of a single Phase 3 clinical trial.
-We have recently initiated a single Phase 2/3 pivotal clinical trial to support approval of epetraborole in MAC, but there can be no assurance that the FDA will not require additional clinical trials for approval of epetraborole.
+We have recently initiated a single pivotal Phase 2/3 clinical trial to support approval of epetraborole in MAC, but there can be no assurance that the FDA will not require additional clinical trials for approval of epetraborole.